ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R149]** The input data to the "Update State Synchronization and Advancement Predicate" operation MUST enable a BPI to generate a State Synchronization and Advancement Predicate per **[R141]**.

-**[R150]** A "Update State Synchronization and Advancement Predicate" operation MUST satisfy the following conditions to be valid:
+**[R150]** An "Update State Synchronization and Advancement Predicate" operation MUST satisfy the following conditions to be valid:
 * The invoking BPI Subject's digital signature must be valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
 * A State Synchronization and Advancement Predicate conformant with **[R141]**.